Visual Privacy Protection via Mapping Distortion: The Proposed Method

 As discussed above, hiding the ground-truth mapping between image and its label is critical for privacy protection.
-Therefore, instead of storing the original dataset directly, we suggest keeping the modified version whose input-label mapping is distorted.
+Therefore, instead of storing the original dataset directly, we suggest keeping its modified version where the input-label mapping is distorted.

-In this paper, we propose a novel method, dubbed mapping distortion protection (MDP), for constructing such a modified dataset.
-Specifically, in order to extract the useful yet unstable features from the target image, we utilize a standard pre-trained DNN.
-We first initialize the modified image with the selected image and then minimize the distance between the output of the modified image and the output of the target image in the middle layer of the DNN.
+In this paper, we propose a simple yet effective method, dubbed mapping distortion based protection (MDP), for constructing the modified dataset.
+To obtain useful yet unstable features from the target image, we use a standard pre-trained DNN.
+Specifically, we first initialize the modified image with the selected image and then minimize the distance between its output and that of the target image in the feature space.
 We construct the modified training set $\mathcal{D}_{mod}$ via a one-to-one correspondence $\bm{x}_{selected} \rightarrow \bm{x}_{modified}$, where $\bm{x}_{selected}$ is the selected image and $\bm{x}_{modified}$ is the modified image.
-To be specific, for every target image $\bm{x}_{target}$ with label $y_{target}$ in $\mathcal{D}$, MDP randomly chooses a selected image $\bm{x}_{selected}$ with original label $y_{original}$ from the $\mathcal{D}$ and initialize $\bm{x}_{modified}$ with $\bm{x}_{selected}$.
-Then, MDP updates $\bm{x}_{modified}$ gradually so that the output of $\bm{x}_{modified}$ and the output of $\bm{x}_{target}$ are similar in the middle layer of the DNN to guarantee that the features used by the DNN are relevant.
-MDP updates $\bm{x}_{modified}$ through the following optimization: